Need to Know (Doja Cat song): Composition and lyrics

 "Need to Know" is a trap song with elements of bass-heavy R&B, and disco.
 Written by Doja Cat and its producer Dr. Luke, the song was described as a "grinding sex jam", driven by a "crisp" rhythm of "trap snares", and "sharp" drums, over "a hard-knocking bass" and atmospheric, "neon-lit", futuristic synthesizers.
 Doja Cat delivers her "usual blend of ethereal vocals and melodically harsh raps", as well as "shrill" background vocals.
 Lyrically, she explores her pursuit of a new love interest or sexual partner whilst trying to determine if they have mutual agreement and understanding.
 A celebration of sexuality, Doja Cat fantasizes about her sexual desires.
+In the song, she makes a reference to the Pokémon species Alakazam, by equating her ability to trigger her partner's bodily reflexes to telekinesis.

 She recalled to have been inebriated while writing the song in studio.

 The song was considered distinguishable by its "raunchy" lyrics in which the rapper describes her "bedroom antics".
 Some critics described the track as "seductive" and "fiery", noting that Doja Cat "turns up the heat" and "takes it to the bedroom".
 Paris Close of iHeartRadio commented that she delivers "a salvo of erotic verses nonstop, only stopping to catch her breath in soft, sensual whispers and climactic coos".
 Jon Blistein of Rolling Stone noted that Doja Cat's rap verses "lean into delightfully lurid punchlines".
 Imogen Lawlor of Vinyl Chapters wrote that her "triplet flow is layered over... disco production, segueing seamlessly into a[n]... electronic UFO melody".